dunja-tomic/antelopes/server/README.md

 # Backend

-This folder contains the code for the backend of the Great Antelope A... web application.
+This folder contains the code for the backend of The Great Antelope Adventure web application.

+## Available routes

+- `GET /antelopes` returns information about all the antelopes in the database
+- `GET /antelopes/data` returns aggregated data about antelopes, namely how many species live on each continent and how many have each type of horns.

 ## How to run